cateye0/XSY-HY2/README.md

 TA, TB, TC
 This is a dry relay output.
 TA is the common terminal, TB is normally closed (NC), and TC is normally open (NO).

-X1 and COM
+X1 and COM <br/>
-When X1 is connected to the COM terminal, the pump receives a start signal.
+When X1 is connected to the COM terminal, the pump receives a start signal. <br/>
+When disconnected, the pump receives a stop signal. <br/>

 My Inverter settings: